| Clean

 washer sounds like an extravagance they are relatively cheap these days

 and can certainly make cleaning your vehicle a lot simpler.
+As some of you

 may know, the secret to washing any vehicle is to keep it wet.
 This